immutant/immutant.org/news/2015-04-17-announcing-2-final.md

 [incidental complexity](http://en.wikipedia.org/wiki/Accidental_complexity)
 in real world applications.

+## What's changed in this release?

+The only change in this release since [beta3] is a fix for a [race condition] in scheduling that generally only manifests on slow systesms.

 ## How to try it

 There is no longer any "installation" step as there was in 1.x.
 Simply